Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 3

-To end your trip, head to Gorey, taking a stroll down the pier.
-As you wander, you’ll pass a variety of fantastic restaurants, bars, and cafès lining the streets.
+Spend the rest of the day in Gorey, taking a stroll down the pier.
+As you wander, you’ll pass a variety of restaurants, bars and cafés lining the streets.
 Walk up to Mont Orgueil, which was used frequently as a backdrop to many Bergerac scenes in the original series.
-It’s also one of the most fascinating places to explore, packed with history and stunning views that stretch all the way to France on a clear day!
+It’s also one of the most fascinating places to explore, packed with history and stunning views that stretch all the way to France on a clear day.